Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/patents.md

 With patent exhaustion, note that the patent is still in effect and enforceable, however just not when it comes to the distributed work in question.

-Taking patent exhaustion further, it usually applies for redistribution (e.g. if a company redistributes a large project like Linux it could be possible that they exhaust all their related patents), or if the company for instance clone a Git repo, make some changes, and then make a pull request (however, does this count as redistribution which would exhaust any patents applicable for the complete repository, or only for the specific change made?).
+Taking patent exhaustion further, it usually applies for redistribution (e.g. if a company redistribute a large project like Linux it could be possible that they exhaust all their related patents), or if the company for instance clone a Git repo, make some changes, and then make a pull request (however, does this count as redistribution which would exhaust any patents applicable for the complete repository, or only for the specific change made?).
 Something to keep in mind, more on this here [1].